 Can landlords and tenants modify the provisions of North Dakota's landlord-tenant laws in their agreements?

-Yes, landlords and tenants can negotiate terms and alter certain provisions of the law within their lease agreement, as long as it does not violate specific statutes or the rights of either party.
+Yes, landlords and tenants can negotiate terms and alter certain provisions of the law within their lease agreement, as long as doing so does not violate specific statutes or the rights of either party.

 What are the protected classes under North Dakota's fair housing laws?